 Say you want to buy a yacht for $150,000.
 You can choose to wait for 13 years while saving up $194,033 ($150,000 plus inflation) or you can buy now using debt and spend 40 years paying down that debt.
 Yes, 13 years may seem like a long time to defer gratification, but consider the benefit.
 For the subsequent 27 years the borrower must continue those payments while the saver can put that money aside for another purchase.
 If invested, those same cash flows can grow a retirement portfolio of $621,131.

 So, you don't plan on buying a yacht.
 The same principle applies to buying a car with debt, or taking a vacation before saving for it, or even buying the Christmas presents on credit.
 This example pays down a large debt, but many families carry a $50,000 credit card balance perpetually.
 That is just as onerous.

 (3) The reason to start saving early is because it will cost you a lot more if you delay.
 You may have heard advice like "If you start saving for retirement at age 35 you only need to save 15% of your wages, but if you only start in your 30's you need to save 20%".
 Or some such statistic.
 It is a lot worse than that.
 The following chart shows that a 10 year delay will require you to triple your savings in order to make up the difference.
-Granted the chart assumes a steady $$ of savings, while most people will be able to increase their savings at least with inflation.
+Of course inflation would make the $12,000 hurt less.
+Expressing the $savings as a percent of $wages that increase with inflation would show the required savings doubled as a percent of wages.
 The spreadsheet for determining How Much You Need To Save will confirm that a 10 year delay using the default variables causes the required savings to rise from 10% of salary to 27%.